edgar8acas/r-codice-api/README.md

 This repository contains the code to build a docker container and expose via an API the R script to obtain the essential words of a series of texts.

-The web application is [here](https://github.com/edgar8acas/codice)
+The web application that consumes this code is [here](https://github.com/edgar8acas/codice)

 ## Usage